Fabrics and textiles of the future will be able to "see, hear, sense, communicate, and store energy" as new technologies revolutionize this industry.

-Glorious colors and tactile sensations of rough and smooth, mohair to silk, weave their own special spell.
+Scintillating colors and tactile sensations from rough to smooth, mohair to silk, weave a hypnotic spell.

 Here are some of the benefits of 21st century engineered fibers:

-- Some keep us warmer but are lighter in weight.
+1: Some engineered fibers keep us warmer but are lighter in weight.

 Fabric of the future may kill viruses before they have a chance to infect us.